 - You’ll make decisions about how your IT system will implement legal requirements.
 You may investigate the health of your system and assess its vulnerabilities.
 You don’t need to engineer software systems; people on your team will perform that work.
 You need to understand tradeoffs and communicate clearly with the people responsible for implementing decisions you make.

-Your role demands an interdisciplinary approach, and Cleveland-Marshall’s curriculum and approach is unique in the country in preparing you for that reality.
+Your role demands an interdisciplinary approach, and CSU College of Law’s curriculum and approach is unique in the country in preparing you for that reality.
 Also, our program gives you the skills you need to secure rewarding and challenging positions, and the ability to build on your knowledge as you progress in your career..